mgurov/mposter/README.md

 ### Use case

-While working in a microservice environment, a recurring task my teams face is to perform certain actions for large volumes of entities, e.g.:
+A recurring task my teams face is to perform certain actions for large volumes of entities, e.g.:

 * publish historical data for a newly created data interface
 * correct some entities